PsychoLlama/recommendations/README.md

   CSS.
 I use this to hide annoying UI elements and apply custom dark themes.

 ## Websites
-- [LearnXInYMinutes](https://learnxinyminutes.com/): A set of comment
-  annotated programming language references.
+- [Learn X in Y Minutes](https://learnxinyminutes.com/): A set of comment annotated programming language references.
 Very useful for jumping into a new language, or remembering how to use an old one.
+- [Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/): If you're serious about vim, take some time to learn Vimscript.
+It's worth it.

 ## Podcasts
 - [Philosophize This!](https://www.philosophizethis.org/)<br />